PeanutNotCashew/Robotics_2023/docs/resources.md

 ---

 # Tutorials
 All robotics code must be written in Java.
-As such, new coders should review at least one Java tutorial.
-Returning coders only need to refresh on Java syntax.
+As such, knowledge of Java and its syntax is essential.
+The following tutorials are good for self studying Java or as reference for Java methods and syntax.

-This coming robotics season, I would like to use Git to manage our code.
-Git is a common version control system that keeps track of the changes made to code.
-Coders who do not know how to use Git should follow the Learn Git Branching tutorial.
+Git is a common version control system that helps keep track of and organize the changes made to code.
+The Learn Git Branching tutorial is an interactive Git tutorial that I highly recommend.

+Documentation for FIRST methods are also linked for easy reference.
+Reading the documentation is often important to understand how a method is used, especially since the documentation on the [actual FIRST website](https://www.firstinspires.org/resource-library/ftc/technology-information-and-resources) is difficult to navigate.

 ## Java
 - [The Official Java Tutorial](https://docs.oracle.com/javase/tutorial/): At least the "Language Basics" lesson in the "Learning the Java Module" should be read if following this tutorial.